Is Abraham-Hicks True?

 Is Abraham Hicks True?
 Did you eat the whole thing?
 The Abraham-Hicks thing’s a puzzle, isn’t it?
 Not so long ago, I ate the whole thing, just as you may have.

-Hard as it is to believe Esther and Jerry Hicks claims about Abraham, it’s easy enough to agree on what they’ve called the “teachings,” or at least what they used to be.
+Do you believe Esther and Jerry Hicks claims about Abraham?
+Agreeing on what what the “teachings” are is easy enough or at least what they used to be.

 But a vocal group of skeptics and critics call the whole show an Abraham Hicks scam, a fraud that Esther and Jerry Hicks kept running for twenty-five years.